 The 1998 German Income and Consumption Survey (EVS) is used for the estimations.
-The survey data is based on 49,720 households from both west and east Germany with more than 900 variables (demographic, consumption and income related).
+This survey data is based on 49,720 households from both West and East Germany with more than 900 variables (demographic, consumption and income related).
 It is a quota sample with voluntary participation and is therefore not representative with regard to the whole population (Kühnen, 1999).
-Single people and blue-collar workers for example have a lower rate of reply.
-The same is true for households on either low or high incomes.
+Singles and blue-collar workers, for instance, have a lower rate of reply.
+The same is true for households with low or high incomes.
 Projection factors are available to generate representative results.
-The analysis in this paper does not use these factors as there is no obvious reason for doing so as the analysis is performed for homogenous demographic groups conditional on the level of household net income and or on the employment status of the household head.
-However, we can only assume that the observed consumption behavior in each of the segments is nevertheless representative for the whole population segment.
-It is also important to mention that the sample and census design have significantly changed from previous EVSs used for example by Merz and Faik (1995) and Kohn and Missong (2003).
-Due to the voluntary participation of the households and the generally long recording period of one year 7, attrition was too high in the past (Chlumsky and Ehling, 1997).
+The analysis in this paper does not use these factors as there is no obvious reason for doing so because the analysis is performed for homogenous demographic groups conditional on the level of household net income and/or on the employment status of the household head.
+We can only assume that the observed consumption behavior in each of the segments is nevertheless representative for the whole population segment.
+It is also important to mention that the sample and census design have significantly changed from previous EVSs used, for instance, by Merz and Faik (1995), and Kohn and Missong (2003).
+Due to the voluntary participation of the households and the generally long recording period of one year8, attrition was too high in the past (Chlumsky and Ehling, 1997).
 For this reason the responsible Federal Statistical Office (Statistisches Bundesamt) reduced the recording period from one year to three months.
 In the author's view, this should also increase the quality of the observed variables.
 They should become more precise (due to higher motivation of the recording households).
-Moreover, the probability is greater that variables such as employment status, demographic decomposition and prices do not in fact vary, as the former are recorded by interviews at the beginning and at the end of the recording period only.
-For estimations we only use observations that are recorded in the second or in the third quarter of the year, i.e. during summer time, in order to wipe out calender time effects on the consumption structure of the households.
-In terms of commodity aggregation we are confronted with the following trade-off: if we use all possible consumption items available in the data (several hundred) there are insufficient observations and in many cases one commodity may substitute a very similar one.
-There is therefore no alternative but to work with some aggregated commodity groups.
-However, aggregation must be done carefully if it is not to induce a measurement error which could seriously bias the estimation results.
-For the estimation we consider 12 aggregated commodity groups which are presented in table 3.
+Moreover, the probability is greater that variables such as employment status, demographic decomposition and prices do not actually vary, as the former are recorded by interviews at the beginning and at the end of the recording period only.
+For estimations we only use observations that are recorded in the second or in the third quarter of the year, i.e. during summer time, in order to exclude calendar time effects on the consumption structure of the households.
+In terms of commodity aggregation we are confronted with the following trade-off: if we use all possible consumption items available in the data (several hundred) there will be insufficient observations and in many cases one commodity may substitute a very similar one.
+There is therefore no alternative but to work with several aggregated commodity groups.
+However, aggregation must be done carefully so as to avoid measurement errors which could seriously bias the estimation results.
+The econometric model is estimated using 12 aggregated commodity groups which are presented in table 2.
 These groups are directly taken from the 1998 EVS data.
+Since economic theory suggests that the equivalence scale does not depend on the specific consumption good, none of the original EVS groups is excluded from the estimations.
+In addition, a larger dimension of the expenditure shares vector provides more structure for the econometric model, since it incorporates more nonlinearities.
+The aggregation of the commodities is performed by the German Federal Statistical Office, and the commodity categories are created in such a way that each reflects a central need of the house-